Frequently Asked Questions

 - I hear the ATI diligence process is tedious and painstaking.
 Is that true?

 - Since I’m the entrepreneur directing the business, why must I give up any control through board seats?
 And why do founders hold fewer than a majority of them?

 - Why are regular reports to ATI necessary after the investment has been made?

 I have a great idea.
 How do I get ATI to support it?

 ATI doesn’t fund ideas, ATI funds businesses.
 And, ATI doesn’t give money to businesses, ATI invests in them.

 In order to be considered by ATI, your business must have a working prototype, beta customers, a go-to-market strategy, and a staffing plan.
-To find out if you are ready for ATI, download our ATI Candidate Template answer the detailed questions, and the other documents described in the ATI-Applying for Funding portion of this website and email them to [email protected]
+To find out if you are ready for ATI, review the Applying For Funding page and then complete the online ATI Candidate Application.

 What do you mean you are investors?